Reference Architecture: Application Delivery Controller - Global Server Load Balancing

 - Via Metric Exchange Protocol (MEP), which is a channel of communication between distinct NetScaler devices, and provides a mechanism for one ADC to provide state information about resources to another ADC

-- Through SNMP based load monitors, which poll a remote resource for statistics such as CPU load, network load, and so on
+- Through SNMP based load monitors, which poll a remote resource for statistics such as CPU load, network load

 Figure-1 A Typical DNS Flow to Application Access